awlsring/terraform-provider-headscale/docs/data-sources/devices.md

 page_title: "headscale_devices Data Source - terraform-provider-headscale"
 subcategory: ""
 description: |-
-  The devices data source allows you to get information about devices registered in Headscale instance.
+  The devices data source allows you to get information about devices registered on the Headscale instance.
 ---

 # headscale_devices (Data Source)

-The devices data source allows you to get information about devices registered in Headscale instance.
+The devices data source allows you to get information about devices registered on the Headscale instance.

 ## Example Usage